 - Dairy products

-For that reason, to optimize protein intake for keto you should not rely on one single source of protein.
+For that reason, to optimize protein intake for keto, you should not rely on one single source of protein.

-Mixing up your protein sources can add a nice variety to your keto diet without losing the benefits of optimal muscle protein synthesis (just be sure you focus on quality protein sources).
+Mixing up your protein sources can add a nice variety to your keto diet without losing the benefits of optimal muscle protein synthesis.
+Just be sure you focus on quality protein sources.
 We have also compiled the ketogenic diet shopping list to help you out.

 Optimizing Your Protein Intake for Keto

-As mentioned earlier, these suggestions serve as starting point for active gym-goers who want to build muscle.
+As mentioned earlier, these suggestions serve as a starting point for active gym-goers who want to build muscle.

 Different factors like body mass, sex, age, genetics, and anabolic steroid use will modify your exact protein needs.
 Don’t hesitate to do use trial and error to determine your optimal keto protein for keto.